vincetardy/frontend/code_guidelines.md

 - Maximize compatibility with current and future user tools.

-## Common Accessibiliy Blunders
+## Common Accessibility Blunders

-Please watch out for the following 'accessibility blunder'.
-These are commonly made and ear easily avoidable.
-Accessibility is similar to progressive enhancement in that if you start coding with the principle in mind then you need to make very few changes later on in the project.
+Please watch out for the following 'accessibility blunders'.
+These are commonly made and are easily avoidable.
+Accessibility is similar to progressive enhancement, if you start coding with the principle in mind then you need to make very few changes later on in the project.

 Common blunders include:

 Content not being in a logical order in the document.
 Do not focus on the visual layout and ignore the content hierarchy.

 Not using the alternative text ("alt") attribute that conveys the meaning of an image appropriately.
-Conversely not applying a null attribute if the image is decorative, or of no realy value, e.g. `alt=""`.
+Conversely not applying a null attribute if the image is decorative, or of no really value, e.g. `alt=""`.

 Not having a text alternative for multimedia content, i.e captions and transcripts.

 Using jargon or complicated language instead of simple and clear language.

 Not using headings correctly.
 A page should have one single h1 representing the page title.
-Other headings should be hierarchichal and allow a screen reader user to get an overview of the content on a page.
+Other headings should be hierarchical and allow a screen reader user to get an overview of the content on a page.

 Failing to use the most appropriate semantic elements to mark up content.